Together for SEND

 A full day of SEND-focused learning, collaboration and practical problem-solving - designed for Bristol educators.

-5 hours CPD certified Ask a question
+5 hours CPD Ask a question

 What you’ll gain